cocosz/ShareIt/README.md

 # Instructions

-Clone this repo and install all the dependencies as mentioned in the requirements.txt file
+Clone this repo and install all the dependencies as mentioned in the requirements.txt file.
+Follow the instructions as mentioned in the application.